Rigidity results, inverse curvature flows and Alexandrov-Fenchel type inequalities in the sphere: Introduction

 where $\tilde{H}_k := \frac{H_k}{{n\choose k}}$ are the normalized elementary symmetric polynomials and $\omega_n := |\bbs^n|$. $W_k(\hat{M})$ denotes the $k$-th quermassintegral of $\hat{M}$, see Section 7 for a definition.
 For a more detailed account of the mean curvature integrals and their relation to the quermassintegrals in spaces of constant curvature, see for example \cite{SolanesInt}.
 Especially inequality \eqref{GeomIneqEqIII} shows that the geometric inequalities for the quermassintegrals resemble the corresponding inequalities in hyperbolic space, see \cite[Theorem 1.3]{GeWangWuII}.

-These theorems allow us to solve isoperimetric-type problems in the sphere: Since the isoperimetric problem is well understood in spherical space and the minimizers are known to be geodesic spheres, we can partially answer a question posed in \cite{GaoHugSchneider}, which can be regarded as a generalized isoperimetric problem: \Cor Denote by $\mathcal{K}_s^n$ the set of convex bodies in $\bbs^{n+1}$ with $C^2$-boundary and with given volume $s\in \bbr_+$, such that there exists a geodesic ball $B_s$ with volume $s$.
-Then the functionals $V_1$, $V_2$, $W_{2k+1}$ for $k\in \bbn$ with $2k+1\leq n$ attain a minimum on $\mathcal{K}_s^n$ precisely at the geodesic ball $B_s$. \eCor

-Curvature flows have proven to be a useful method to obtain geometric inequalities.
+Curvature flows have shown to be a useful method to obtain geometric inequalities.
 Probably the most known result in this direction is the proof of the Riemannian Penrose Inequality by Huisken and Ilmanen in \cite{HuisIlm} using an inverse mean curvature flow in asymptotically flat $3$-manifolds.

-But also Alexandrov-Fenchel type inequalities have been proven using curvature flows: In Euclidean space, McCoy showed in \cite{McCoyMixedAreaGen}, that the Alexandrov-Fenchel inequalities for strictly convex hypersurfaces can be deduced from a mixed-volume preserving curvature flow.
+But also Alexandrov-Fenchel type inequalities have been proved using curvature flows: In Euclidean space, McCoy showed in \cite{McCoyMixedAreaGen}, that the Alexandrov-Fenchel inequalities for strictly convex hypersurfaces can be deduced from a mixed-volume preserving curvature flow.
 In 2009, Guan and Li (see \cite{GuanLi}) used inverse $F$-curvature flows in Euclidean space to show these inequalities for $k$-convex, starshaped domains.
-Recently, one of the authors transferred the results about mixed-volume preserving curvature flows in Euclidean space from \cite{McCoyMixedAreaGen} to the hyperbolic space in \cite{MakowskiHypVol}.
+Recently, the first author transferred the results about mixed-volume preserving curvature flows in Euclidean space from \cite{McCoyMixedAreaGen} to the hyperbolic space in \cite{MakowskiHypVol}.
 Wang and Xia used these results in \cite{WangXia} to obtain the Alexandrov-Fenchel inequalities for horospherically convex hypersurfaces in hyperbolic space.
 Some of these inequalities have also been shown in hyperbolic space by using inverse $F$-curvature flows, see for example \cite{GeWangWuI}, \cite{GeWangWuII}, \cite{LimaGirao}.